-Israel’s claim to national identity is unique: they believe that the Creator of the Universe created them specifically as a people group in order to make a covenant with them which reveals His nature and ways to all nations, a covenant which they claim their ancestors voluntarily accepted … and also consistently and willfully violated throughout their history.
+Israel’s claim to national identity is unique: they believe that the Creator of the Universe fashioned them specifically as a people group in order to make a covenant with them which reveals His nature and ways to all nations, a covenant which they claim their ancestors voluntarily accepted … and also consistently and willfully violated throughout their history.

 This ancient covenant, or testament, was a formal agreement between God and Israel which stated that if Israel would obey God’s laws and serve Him as a people in the way He prescribed, God promised that He would miraculously give them a homeland, prosper, enrich and empower them as a nation in amazing and supernatural ways and allow them to rule over other nations which were much more powerful than they.
 However, if they chose to disobey Him and rebel against Him as a people, He promised to punish them extremely severely and scatter them among the nations as slaves, pilgrims and strangers, leaving them with no homeland yet causing them to persist like this and retain their identity as a distinct, persecuted people until they repented and turned back to Him as a nation.
 Such promises are unheard of in any other nation — and are evidently impossible to guarantee by natural means.

-The biblical record explains the laws of this covenant in careful detail in the Torah, the first five books of the Bible, and includes commands which are relatively easy to keep and also some which are clearly impossible for anyone to keep consistently.
+The biblical record explains the laws of this covenant in careful detail in the Torah, the first five books of the Bible, and includes commands which are relatively easy to keep and also some which are clearly impossible for anyone to keep perfectly and consistently.
 This law essentially promotes what we recognize as universal moral law, an inarguably good one, yet condemns selfishness in any form as inexcusable and thereby condemns all people everywhere as intrinsically evil and corrupt.
 It also contains an extensive ceremonial law involving recurring animal sacrifice which provides no natural incentive for obedience, and would be considered by most anyone to be burdensome and unnecessary unless it were clearly and directly commanded by deity.
 It is a law which no one would fabricate since it does not appeal to selfish desire in any form or fashion, promotes no one to ultimate religious or political power, and condemns every living soul on equivalent and uncompromising moral grounds.